As if, for some reason,

 with a "Public Service Award" by a local Oceanside civic group, the

-at its annual fundraising dinner themed this year, Oceanside
+of Oceanside, at its annual fundraising dinner themed this year, Oceanside

 Past and Present.
 Among